zahrajoulaei/ZahraReactProject/README.md

 # Zahra React Project

-I followed a tutorial in Udemy and made this app on top of react based on what I learnt step by step from the tutorial I will update this app regulary during my course
+I followed a tutorial in Udemy and made this app on top of react based on what I learnt step by step from the tutorial. <br>
+I will update this app regulary during my course

 ## Available Scripts